 You will not have to remove your shoes or laptop during the screening process.

-For a mere 85.00 (for five years!) and the minor inconvenience of a background check and fingerprinting you can optimize your travel experience in a BIG way.
+For a mere $85.00 (for five years!) and the minor inconvenience of a background check and fingerprinting you can optimize your travel experience in a BIG way.
+IMO, our government is leaving money on the table as I would pay 3 times that for the convenience.

 Follow this link to learn how to sign up for TSA Precheck.